Kansas City’s Nonprofit Voice!

 Sharing the stories of local nonprofits and connecting them with the community!
 We talk with philanthropists, volunteers, community activists, executive directors, and non-profit lovers from the Kansas City nonprofit community.
 Be seen, be heard with KC Cares!
 Kansas City’s Nonprofit Voice!

-On Episode 367 of KC Cares, we talk with Robyn Ratcliff with Wildwood Outdoor Education Center!
+On Episode 366 of KC Cares, we talk with Erica Terry with Susan B. Komen-Kansas & Western Missouri!
 Listen now!

 Find us on